Replacing and Repairing Root-Damaged Sidewalks

 • For larger displacement, you can remove the damaged sidewalk and re-pour the concrete into a bridge over the roots.
 Again, the sidewalk ends up less flat, but there are no abrupt tripping hazards.

-• In other cases, it might make sense to redesign a portion of the sidewalk to curve around the offending roots.
+• In other cases, it could make sense to redesign a portion of the sidewalk to curve around the offending roots.

 Replace the Sidewalk

-On the other hand, it might make more sense to replace the concrete sidewalk entirely.
+On the other hand, it might be a better idea to hire a contractor and replace the concrete sidewalk entirely.
 Asphalt is cheaper and more flexible than concrete, albeit less attractive.
-Landscape pavers are more expensive and more attractive than concrete, but non-porous pavers also could fall prey to tough, expanding roots.
+Landscape pavers are more expensive and better-looking than concrete, but non-porous pavers also could fall prey to tough, expanding roots.
 Still, it is easier to adjust and reset individual pavers than a large slab of concrete sidewalk.

 A new alternative is a rubber sidewalk.
 This material, comprised primarily of recycled tires, is flexible and porous, allowing plenty of water to seep down to the roots.
-Advocates also say rubber sidewalks are softer and safer in the event of a fall.
+Advocates say rubber sidewalks are softer and safer in the event of a fall, as well.
 Also, gum doesn’t stick to rubber sidewalks, and cigarettes won’t burn them.

 Divert the Roots